Ted Cruz slammed for calling Jan. 6 ‘violent terrorist attack’

-AUSTIN (KXAN) — Texas Senator Ted Cruz is taking a beating from both Republicans and Democrats after condemning the Jan.
-6, 2021, insurrection by supporters of former President Donald Trump at the U.S. Capitol.
+AUSTIN (KXAN) – Texas Sen. Ted Cruz is getting slammed by both Republicans and Democrats after condemning the Jan.
+6, 2021 insurrection by supporters of former President Donald Trump at the U.S. Capitol.

 Last year, Cruz, along with Missouri Sen. Josh Hawley, were chief among Republican leaders to object certifying the votes — despite several states recounting and certifying their ballots and state officials, in addition to the U.S. Department of Justice, saying there was no evidence of widespread fraud.

 Democrats say Cruz’s comment is hypocritical, given his rejection of results certification, which the riots were meant to derail.
-Meanwhile, some in the GOP theorize Cruz is making a calculated distancing from potential legal ramifications and negative public opinion.
+Meanwhile, some in the GOP theorize Cruz is making a calculated effort to distance himself from potential legal ramifications and negative public opinion.

 While both Cruz and Hawley (who famously raised his fist in seeming solidarity with the crowd) both rejected the deadly violence, they nonetheless refused certification later that night.